 If you’ve selected A: Your cooking zone must take into consideration ample space for gas cylinders.
 There should be space for the one in use and for a second one to be stored away safely.
-Remember to check out at the early design stage for a shop which sells LPG gas in your estate, and delivers within a day.
-You’d save a good amount of storage space.
+Remember to check out at the early design stage for a shop that sells LPG gas in your estate and delivers within a day; you’d save a good amount of storage space.

 #6: How often do you shop for household cleaning supplies?

 A. Once a month; we restock for the entire month

 B. Once in two to three months; we purchase in bulk so we never run out

 C. As per need; it’s rotational, we purchase two times a month

 If you’ve selected A or B: Homes, where cleaning supplies are bought in bulk, require more storage space.
 Therefore, in addition to a sink unit, you can opt for a single-door base unit for storing a large number of supplies.